 About Dragonfly Publishing

-Dragonfly Publishing is a registered sole-proprietorship, self-publishing business in Nova Scotia.
+Dragonfly Publishing is a registered sole-proprietorship, which runs publishing and editorial services in Nova Scotia, Canada.
 It’s run by author Mary Woodbury (pen name Clara Hume).
 It is an offshoot of Moon Willow Press (MWP), which traditionally published other authors.
 MWP is closing in 2022 and is affiliated with Stormbird Press, in Australia, which will be acquiring many MWP titles.
 Dragonfly will continue to publish the works of Mary Woodbury.
 The pub also hosts Dragonfly.eco, a large literary site devoted to the study of world eco-fiction.

 At this site, you will find my book ordering information, free stories, blog posts, and even a few MMO ideas!
 See Other Writings and Projects.

 My name is Mary Woodbury, and I write fiction under the pen name Clara Hume.
 I live with my husband and cats in Nova Scotia.
 By the way, we’re really looking forward to trying out the authentic Irish pubs here in Halifax, but probably will wait until it’s safer to be out in the public like that.

 I was born in Louisville, Kentucky, and have fond memories of the bluegrass state, mainly of the Appalachian Mountains.
 Things to be sentimental about: shucky beans, cornbread, climbing mountains, spending time with family, bluegrass, fields of horses, and good ol’ bourbon.
 After growing up in the Midwest, from the cornfields of central Indiana to the Chicago suburbs, I attended Purdue University and earned degrees in English and anthropology.
 After college, I eventually made my way to the West coast, to California.
 There, I ran Jack Magazine (now archived at Stanford University), with Michael Rothenberg, of Big Bridge.
 I opened Moon Willow Press in 2010, a niche press publishing first-time authors–some of whom I had worked with at Jack.
 Note that Moon Willow Press closes its doors in 2022, but this imprint will carry on.